ciscotestern/eldenor.no/src/content/blog/homelab-2026.md

 - **VMware Cloud Foundation 9.0** — nested lab for learning VCF
 - **EVE-NG** — network simulation for labbing Cisco, Fortinet, and whatever else I want to break

+## This Website

+Speaking of homelab projects — this website is one of them.
+I recently ditched WordPress and rebuilt the whole thing using Astro, a static site generator.

+The setup is stupidly simple and I love it:

+- **Code:** Astro + Markdown, hosted on [GitHub](https://github.com/ciscotestern/eldenor.no)
+- **Hosting:** Netlify (free tier, and it is great!)
+- **Comments:** Giscus (uses GitHub Discussions)
+- **SSL:** Free, automatic via Netlify

+The workflow is beautiful.
+I write a blog post in Markdown, push it to GitHub, and Netlify automatically builds and deploys the site within 30 seconds.
+No FTP, no manual uploads, no nonsense.
+Just write and push.
+Who ever wants wordpress?

+If you are still running WordPress for a simple blog or portfolio, do yourself a favor and look into static site generators.
+Simplisity is the best.

 ## What is Next?

 I have got plans.
-Too many plans, probably.
+Too many plans, probably?

 - More EVE-NG labs with proper topology diagrams
 - Playing with Illumio for micro-segmentation
 - Maybe actually building a proper rack setup (we will see)
 - Writing more posts about specific lab projects

 For now, everything lives under my gaming desk in a pile of cables and blinking lights.
-It is not pretty, but it is mine.
+Follow and more blogposts is right around the corner.

 ---

 *Got questions about my setup?
-Drop a comment below — I would love to hear what you are running in your homelab too.*
+Drop a comment below, I would love to hear what you are running in your homelab too.*